nunit/nunit/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 #### NUnit3 Test Adapter for Visual Studio - Version 3.6.1 - December 5, 2016

+> [!NOTE]
-> **Note:** This was a hotfix release of the vsix package only, fixing an issue that prevented it from installing under VS2012 and 2013.
+> This was a hotfix release of the vsix package only, fixing an issue that prevented it from installing under VS2012 and 2013.

 ##### Resolved Issues